chunhualiao/FAROS/README.md

 This repo contains a benchmark harness to fetch, build, and run programs with different compilation options for analyzing the impact of compilation on performance.
-The usecase is contrasting OpenMP compilation with its serial elision to understand performance differences due to different compilation.
+The use case is contrasting OpenMP compilation with its serial elision to understand performance differences due to different compilations.

 ### Harness script

-The harness script in python, named benchmark.py, takes as input a YAML configuration file and a set of options to build and run programs described in that configuration.
+The harness script in Python, named benchmark.py, takes as input a YAML configuration file and a set of options to build and run programs described in that configuration.
 You can see below the help output describing possible options.
 The configuration file input is set